Azel4231/clojure-quotes/README.md

 # clojure-quotes

-My favorite Clojure quotes + a Clojure program to generate them as an html document
+My favorite Clojure quotes + a Clojure program to generate them as markdown and html documents

 ## Q&A